timescale/docs/self-hosted/install/installation-linux.md

     most recent, you can specify the version like this:
     `apt-get install timescaledb-2-postgresql-12='2.6.0*' timescaledb-2-loader-postgresql-12='2.6.0*'`

-    You can see the full list of Timescale releases by visiting our [releases page][releases-page].
+    You can see the full list of Timescale releases by visiting the [releases page][releases-page].
 Note that older versions of Timescale don't always support all the OS versions listed above.
     </Highlight>